AshwinJoshi9/DataMining/Readme.md

 Development Phase 1:
   Text search to render relevant document ranking from the courpus.
-  Algorithm used: Tf-idf statistical metrics with cosine similarity as the similiarity metric to rank documents.
+  Algorithm used: Tf-idf statistical metrics as the similiarity metric to rank documents.

 Purpose of this idea:
   1. Goal is to build an image caption model